MelonSmasher/piProbe/README.md

   * piProbe - INFLUXDB_LOCATION_TAG - where is this probe? `living room`, `the moon`, `Winterfel` Fill this out so you know where the probe is.
   * piProbe - GPIO_PIN - the GPIO 1wire pin, defaults to 4.
   * piProbe - GPIO_SENSOR - The sensor model, should be one of the following: `DHT11`, `DHT22`, `AM2302`
-* Power on the pi with your SD card in the Pi.
-* Clone this repo to your workstation.
-* From within the local repo directory run: `balena push <app-name>` the app name is the name of the application from the first step.
 * Profit